RareSkills/blog/governance-contract-solidity/governance-contract-solidity.md

 https://docs.uniswap.org/contracts/v2/reference/Governance/governance-reference

 Who has the authority to create a proposal (and move it to pending) is protocol dependent.
 A common pattern is that wallets which hold enough of the governance token can create a proposal.
-Similarly, who can transition the state to “canceled” is protocol dependant also.
+Similarly, who can transition the state to “canceled” is protocol dependent also.
 There is no universal standard for who has the authority to execute these actions.

 When unsure about when a state transition can occur, it’s best to simply read the governance solidity smart contract directly.